 New York State has upgraded the entire road network to meet the national guidance for road type classification.
 This ensures a consistent, and better navigational experience to wazers around the country.
 The general guidelines for implementation are in the Road types page.
 Any local deviations, and special information for New York State are listed in the next subsection.

-The Mapping Resources section has links to several FC data sources including a State DOT maintained GIS, CSV lists of all FC roads by county, and general FC information.
+The New York Mapping Resources post has links to several FC data sources including a State DOT maintained GIS, CSV lists of all FC roads by county, and general FC information.

 Tip: for editors using the FC Color Highlights script, the following colors will more-or-less match the NYS DOT FC map: